-Nature of asset STCA LTCA For assets being shares in a company or any other security listed on a recognised stock exchange in India i.e. equity shares, preference shares or debentures, or a unit of the Unit Trust of India or a unit of an equity oriented mutual fund or zero-coupon bonds and a state of the second s Held for more than 12 months For assets being shares of a company (other than shares listed on a recognised stock exchange in India) and immovable property being land or building Held for more than 24 months For assets other than those specified above Held for not more than 36 months Held for more than 36 months ii.
+Nature of asset STCA LTCA For assets being shares in a company or any other security listed on a recognised stock exchange in India i.e. equity shares, preference shares or debentures, or a unit of the Unit Trust of India or a unit of an equity oriented mutual fund or zero-coupon bonds Held for not more than 12 months Held for more than 12 months For assets being shares of a company (other than shares listed on a recognised stock exchange in India) and immovable property being land or building Held for not more than 24 months Held for more than 24 months ii.
 Taxation of capital gains